andyjost/Sprite/docs/source/Preface.rst

 This document describes the Sprite Curry system, developed by Andrew Jost.
 Sprite is an implementation of the `Curry`_ programming language based on an evaluation strategy called the `Fair Scheme`_, developed by Sergio Antoy and Andrew Jost.
-This is a `sequential` strategy that relies on `pull-tabbing`_ to avoid taking irrevocable non-deterministic steps that could jeopardize the competeness of computations.
+The Fair Scheme is a `sequential` strategy that relies on `pull-tabbing`_ to avoid taking irrevocable non-deterministic steps that could jeopardize the competeness of computations.

 Sprite provides everything one needs to compile and execute Curry programs.
 This can be done in batch using command-line tools or through a Python API.